 We operate the largest digital in-theatre media network in North America, through which we sell in-theatre and online advertising and promotions.
-Our revenue is principally derived from the sale of advertising through long-term ESAs with NCM LLC's founding members (approximately 22 years remaining as of April 2, 2015) and multi-year agreements with network affiliates, which expire at various dates between October 1, 2015 and July 22, 2031.
+Our revenue is principally derived from the sale of advertising through long-term ESAs with NCM LLC's founding members (approximately 22 years remaining as of July 2, 2015) and multi-year agreements with network affiliates, which expire at various dates through July 22, 2031.
+The weighted average remaining term of our network affiliate agreements is 6.3 years.
 The ESAs with the founding members and network affiliate agreements grant NCM LLC exclusive rights in their theatres to sell advertising, subject to limited exceptions.
 Our advertising FirstLook pre-show and LEN programming are distributed predominantly via satellite through our proprietary DCN.
-Approximately 96% of the aggregate founding member and network affiliate theatre attendance is generated by theatres connected to our DCN (855 screens receive advertisements on USB drives) and 100% of the FirstLook pre-show is projected on digital projectors (84% digital cinema projectors and 16% LCD projectors).
+Approximately 97% of the aggregate founding member and network affiliate theatre attendance is generated by theatres connected to our DCN (754 screens receive advertisements on USB drives) and 100% of the FirstLook pre-show is projected on digital projectors (85% digital cinema projectors and 15% LCD projectors).